Brian Baumgartner: The Office

 Baumgartner is best known for portraying accountant Kevin Malone in the American remake of the British series The Office.
 In June 2007, he won a Daytime Emmy Award for Outstanding Broadband Program – Comedy for his work on The Office: The Accountants webisodes.
 His co-stars Angela Kinsey and Oscar Nunez also shared the award.
 In 2020, he hosted and executive produced An Oral History of The Office, a podcast for Spotify that featured interviews with his The Office co-stars.
 In 2021, he hosted and executive produced a podcast for iHeart: The Office Deep Dive with Brian Baumgartner.
 This podcast features the full-length, in-depth interviews with the cast and crew originally heard in An Oral History of The Office.

+Golf podcast

+He has a golf podcast called We Need a Fourth, with Cooper Manning and Kenny Mayne, which is produced by SmartLess Media.

 Personal life

 Baumgartner is married to Celeste Ackelson.
 Together they have a daughter.